The Elder Scrolls VI

 The Elder Scrolls VI (working title) is an upcoming action role-playing video game developed by Bethesda Game Studios and published by Bethesda Softworks.
 It will be the sixth main installment in The Elder Scrolls series, following 2011's The Elder Scrolls V: Skyrim.
-The game is expected to be released for Windows and Xbox consoles in "2026 or later".

 The project is led by game director Todd Howard, reprising his duties from previous games in the series, as well as other games developed by Bethesda Game Studios.
-The Elder Scrolls VI will be the second game developed on the studio's in-house engine, Creation Engine 2, following Starfield (2023).
-The game entered pre-production by 2018, formally being announced during Bethesda's Electronic Entertainment Expo (E3) 2018 conference.
+The Elder Scrolls VI is using the new Creation Engine 3.
+The game entered pre-production by 2018, formally being announced during Bethesda's E3 2018 conference.
 The game entered active production in 2023 following Starfields launch.